fmacedoo/react-native-github-query/README.md

 ### Application
 - As an active user (the user who adds the personal token access), it's possible to see the private repositories.
 Must be better to omit them.
 - A not trimmed username string on the search screen, may cause a user not found error.
+- A light github theme may be welcome.

 ### Tests
 - Typography deserves more tests for each variant it delivers.